-I recently tested the PowerBilt Air Force One DFX N7 Nitrogen-Charged Driver, a golf club that was created with a whole lot of technology to help gain extra distance off the tee.
+The PowerBilt Air Force One DFX N7 Nitrogen-Charged Driver is a golf club that was created with a whole lot of technology to help gain extra distance off the tee.
 However, if that was all that mattered, the folks at PowerBilt could have probably saved a great deal of the time, money and effort that went into the development of this club.
 Nearly all golfers want tremendous distance from their driver, but they also want a forgiving clubface and an appealing design for a somewhat reasonable price.

 This PowerBilt driver was built using Nitrogen Charged Technology, which is a method of reinforcing the club face without adding any weight.
 Compressed nitrogen helps give strong support to the club face, providing the maximum trampoline effect and smash factor for greater distance.

 This nitrogen charging technique also allows PowerBilt to build golf clubs with the thinnest face in golf.
 Why is this important?
 Generally speaking, the thinner the club face, the less weight.
 For the golfer, this can translate into increased ball speed, longer distances and better overall performance from the golf club.

 Innovation like this is nothing new for a company like PowerBilt, which is a sister company of Louisville Slugger a division of the Hillerich & Bradsby Co., which has been building sports equipment for over 100 years.
 Bionic, which is a company that makes some of my favorite cutting-edge golf gloves, is also owned by H&B.

 Although the PowerBilt brand has been somewhat dormant over the recent past, the company has a rich tradition of success in the golf industry.
 PowerBilt Golf first started making golf clubs from persimmon in 1916.
 The company has designed golf clubs the world’s best have used to win such tournaments as The Masters, the U.S. Open and the PGA Championship.